The Battle at Lake Changjin: Plot

-The 7th Company is instructed to deliver communications supplies to the front lines.
-To Qianli's horror, Wanli enlisted in the army despite his family's wishes.
-Wanli gets bullied by the other members of the 7th Company en route to Korea, with Qianli refusing to help him.
-When Qianli refuses to give him a gun, Wanli almost jumps out of the troop train in anger but is mesmerized by the sight of the Great Wall of China.
-After Wanli stands by the train door all night, Qianli decides to give him a rifle.
+To Qianli's horror, Wanli has enlisted and is stationed in the 7th Company.
+Wanli gets bullied by the other members of the 7th Company en route to Korea, with Qianli refusing to help him and at first refuses to even give him a rifle.
+The train is bombed while track is being fixed, forcing the 7th Company to continue on foot while avoiding American aircraft.
+The 7th Company stumble upon a battle and aid a group of Chinese soldiers.
+Wanli and Qianli kill four Americans in hand-to-hand combat and avoid being killed by a tank.

-The troop train is bombed while the train track is being fixed, forcing the 7th Company to continue on foot.
-They have several close encounters with American aircraft along the way.
-While attempting to cross a dried-up lake, the 7th Company comes across patrolling American aircraft.
-The soldiers pretend to be dead but the American pilots decide to shoot the "stiffs" on a bet.
-Several members of the company are killed in the strafing, including Zhang Xiaoshan, a young soldier who had befriended Wanli.

-The 7th Company stumble upon a battle in which they aid a group of Chinese soldiers and storm an American outpost, killing numerous American soldiers and destroying several tanks.
-Wanli and Qianli kill four American soldiers in hand-to-hand combat.
-An American tank tries to run over Wanli and Qianli, but the Chinese soldiers kill its crew and commandeer the tank.
-The battle ends in a tank duel, in which the Chinese infantrymen win.
 The 7th Company continues to the front lines, eventually arriving and delivering field radios.

 The 7th Company is allowed to rest.
-Mao Anying, serving under the pseudonym "Liu", helps distribute clothing to them, but shortly after the company is ordered back to the front lines in anticipation of an offensive on American positions.
-The Chinese soldiers stay hidden in the mountains, running low on supplies and facing below-freezing temperatures.
-The film shows American soldiers celebrating Thanksgiving in relative comfort and anticipating going home for Christmas.

-U.S. radio detection detects Peng Dehuai's headquarters and aircraft are sent to bomb the base.
-While most of the staff take shelter in bunkers, Mao Anying runs back to the base to collect a map and is killed in the bombing.
+Mao Zedong's son, Anying, serving under the pseudonym "Liu", helps distribute clothing to them before the company is ordered to the front lines.
+The Chinese soldiers stay hidden in the mountains, running low on supplies and facing below-freezing temperatures while American soldiers celebrate Thanksgiving in relative comfort and anticipate going home for Christmas.
+U.S. radio detection detects the headquarters where Anying is stationed and aircraft are sent to bomb the base.
+While most of the staff take shelter in bunkers, Anying runs back to the base to collect a map and is killed in the bombing.